 The other day I was shopping at the market in the bean aisle for dried beans and came across a bag of Hurst’s® 15 Bean Soup next to the beans of course I thought hmm, technically it’s just dried beans with a seasoning packet– I flipped over the package and noticed a recipe on the back of the package … I thought their recipe was a good baseline recipe, however, changes needed to be made… I decided to make my purchase of Hurst’s® 15 Bean Soup for only $2.35 cents and grab the other ingredients necessary for making it suitable to my own taste.

 Now the first thing I decided to do was to get rid of that seasoning packet… I was after the beans… I could use my own favorite Cajun seasoning…also there were not many goodies involved in this recipe it was super basic – I’ll fix.
-I don’t care for ham so much that was the next ingredient to get tossed out of the basic recipe… I have some Andouille Sausage that’s begging to be added instead among other must have ingredients.
+I don’t care for ham so much that was the next ingredient to get tossed out of the basic recipe… I have some Andouille Sausage that’s begging to be added instead to other must-have ingredients.

 Be sure to check out the “Cajun 15 Bean Soup” that inspired the recipe below today.